-But, as soon as Data Studio went live for them, they took advantage and moved their reporting over to it – making for a much more attractive dashboard:
+But, as soon as Data Studio went live, we took advantage and moved their reporting over to it – making for a much more attractive dashboard:

 That’s right: this government agency was among the earliest adopters of Data Studio.

-It’s impressive how they designed all of these seemingly data-related problems around the people on the team.
+It’s impressive how all of these seemingly data-related problems were designed around the _people_ on the team.

 Since Google Sheets (unlike Excel) is a collaborative tool, migrating to it is not about the tool itself.